-Band 1 shall fall 1 level below Band 2

-The Council shall adopt the salaries prescribed for the appropriate level unless by agreement with the Senior Officer, alternative arrangements are negotiated, with the basis for the agreement being the first salary point for the appropriate level.
+Band 1 shall fall 1 level below Band 2 City of Port Adelaide Enfield Workplace Agreement No.6 - 2023 The Council shall adopt the salaries prescribed for the appropriate level unless by agreement with the Senior Officer, alternative arrangements are negotiated, with the basis for the agreement being the first salary point for the appropriate level.
 By agreement between the Council and Senior Officer, further remuneration (as part of a salary package) may be negotiated subject to the adoption of mutually agreed performance indicators and/or other processes agreed between the Council and Senior Officer.